top of page

 Origin and Insertion:

-• Long Head Origin: The long head of the triceps originates from the infraglenoid tubercle of the scapula, crossing both the shoulder and elbow joints.
+• Long Head Origin: The triceps' long head originates from the scapula's infraglenoid tubercle, crossing both the shoulder and elbow joints.

 • Lateral Head Origin: The lateral head arises from the posterior surface of the humerus, superior to the radial groove.